 Is a succession plan a guaranteed recipe for success for the family-owned business?

 No. Even the most successfully family business with a proper succession plan in place sometimes fail in the marketplace.
-Challenges facing family businesses often include an unwillingness or inability to change, declining markets, and even poor internal operations family_business_survival_rateor management of capital.
+Challenges facing family businesses often include an unwillingness or inability to change, declining markets, and even poor internal operations or management of capital.
 Any of these factors can lead to failure of a business that has previously enjoyed success.
 But a succession plan does provide the chance to reverse what otherwise are some daunting statistics around family business success rates over time as can be seen in the graph.

 Should I ever revise the succession plan after initially formalizing it?